sabbelasichon/t3_messenger/README.md

 Integrates Symfony Messenger into TYPO3 [https://symfony.com/doc/current/components/messenger.html](https://symfony.com/doc/current/components/messenger.html)

+## Credits
+Many thanks to [Constructiva Solutions GmbH](https://www.constructiva.de/) that sponsored the development of this extension with a sponsorship and a lot of valuable feedback.

 ## Integration guide

 The extension basically provides the same functionality as if you would use the messenger in the Symfony Framework.